kotobotov/kaggle-tasks/README.md

 # kaggle-tasks
-some task
+some tasks
-solution are made with scala + spark
+solutions are made with scala + spark